tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 TLS 1.3.
 Hash calculations include entire handshake messages, including DTLS-specific fields: message_seq, fragment_offset, and fragment_length.
-However, in order to remove sensitivity to handshake message fragmentation, the CertificateVerify and the Finished messages MUST be computed as if each handshake message had been sent as a single fragment following the algorithm described in Section 4.4.3 and Section 4.4.4 of {{!TLS13}}, respectively.
+However, in order to remove sensitivity to handshake message fragmentation, the CertificateVerify and Finished messages MUST be computed as if each handshake message had been sent as a single fragment following the algorithms described in Sections 4.4.3 and 4.4.4 of {{!TLS13}}, respectively.

 ##  Cryptographic Label Prefix